rebma-io/lab/docs/organization/part-numbers.md

 ## Why Part Numbers Matter

+Parts are the thing that you want to keep track of.
+Inventory is your stock of those parts.
+This matters when you get past just puttering around because otherwise the entire process of knowing how much something costs to make, and therefore what you need to charge, as well as whether you even have it, is nearly impossible.

 ## Part Numbers are Not Inventory

+TODO

 ## My Numbering Scheme

 I've landed on using the following part numbering scheme: